Van der Peet Test: John Horgan Dam project

-The Site C dam project, a proposed hydroelectric dam in northeastern British Columbia, was subject to an environmental assessment that used the Van der Peet test to assess the potential impacts on Treaty 8 Aboriginal rights.
+The John Horgan Dam project, a proposed hydroelectric dam in northeastern British Columbia, was subject to an environmental assessment that used the Van der Peet test to assess the potential impacts on Treaty 8 Aboriginal rights.
 Despite concerns raised by Treaty 8 First Nations about the infringement on their rights, the project was approved by the government of British Columbia in 2014.
 However, after years of legal challenges and protests, the project was ultimately canceled by the provincial government in 2017 due to concerns about escalating costs and the impact on Indigenous communities.
-Later on that year the project was reinstated and is scheduled to be completed in 2024.
+Later on that year the project was reinstated and was completed in 2025.

 Mackenzie Gas project

 The Mackenzie Gas project was a proposed natural gas pipeline project that would have transported natural gas from the Mackenzie Delta to markets in Canada and the United States, crossing the traditional territories of the Dene and Inuvialuit peoples.
 It was initially proposed in the 1970s but was repeatedly delayed due to various economic, regulatory, and environmental concerns (Berger Inquiry).
 The most recent environmental assessment, which used the Van der Peet test to assess the potential impacts on Aboriginal rights, recommended that the project not proceed due to significant adverse effects on the Aboriginal rights of the Dene and Inuvialuit, particularly with respect to hunting, trapping, and fishing.
 The project was ultimately rejected by the Canadian government in 2017 due to unfavorable economic conditions, and opposition from Indigenous communities and environmental groups.